Tomorrow Beauty, treatments with scientifically proven effectiveness,

 What to eat to have more energy?

-To increase your energy level, it is recommended to favor certain foods.
-Foods rich in protein such as eggs, lean meat, oily fish such as salmon or sardines, but also legumes such as lentils or chickpeas, are excellent choices.
+To increase your energy levels, it's recommended to prioritize certain foods.
+Protein-rich foods such as eggs, lean meat, oily fish like salmon or sardines, as well as legumes like lentils or chickpeas, are excellent choices.

-Foods rich in fiber are also very good allies.
-They are particularly found in fruits and vegetables, legumes and whole grains.
-They help regulate the absorption of glucose in the blood, thus providing lasting energy throughout the day.
+Fiber-rich foods are also excellent allies.
+They are particularly found in fruits and vegetables, legumes, and whole grains.
+They help regulate blood glucose absorption, providing sustained energy throughout the day.

-- Dried fruits such as dates, dried apricots or figs are also recommended.
+• Dried fruits like dates, dried apricots, or figs are also recommended.
 They are rich in carbohydrates and fiber, and provide a good dose of quick energy.

-- Nuts and seeds are also good sources of energy.
-They are rich in protein, good fats and fiber.
+• Nuts and seeds are also good sources of energy.
+They are rich in protein, healthy fats, and fiber.

 Choose your foods wisely to increase your energy and vitality.

-The B vitamin group plays a vital role in energy production, so it is crucial to consume foods rich in these nutrients.
+The B vitamin group plays an essential role in energy production, so it is crucial to consume foods rich in these nutrients.

 Yeasts , especially brewer's yeast, are particularly rich in B vitamins.
 They are easy to incorporate into the diet, whether as a food supplement or sprinkled on certain dishes.